 Overview

 Together with the birth rate decline, Vietnam’s aging population is resulting in higher demand for healthcare services and products.
-According to the WHO, Non-communicable diseases (NCDs) is an increased mortality and morbidity burden that accounts for approximately 77% of death total in Vietnam.
+According to the WHO, non-communicable diseases (NCDs) are an increased mortality and morbidity burden that accounts for approximately 80% of total deaths in Vietnam.

 1. Most hospitals are outdated and face chronic overcrowding.
-Hospitals in Hanoi and Ho Chi Minh City receive up to 60 percent of the country’s patients and operate 200 percent of the capacity.
+Hospitals in Hanoi and Ho Chi Minh City receive up to 60% of the country’s patients and operate beyond intended capacity.

 2. Much of the existing medical equipment in public hospitals in Vietnam is obsolete and needs replacement.
 Many hospitals lack sufficient equipment for surgery and intensive care units.

 3. Vietnamese public hospitals rely largely on a state budget to upgrade their facilities, equipment, and services.
-The total budget for the health sector has increased but is still too low to meet the demands.
+The total budget for the health sector has increased, but it is still too low to meet demand.

 Medical Equipment